Notifications for Confluent Cloud

 To manage notifications for a cluster, you make calls to the /notifications/v1/resource-subscriptions endpoint, specifying CLUSTER as the resource_type in the request.
 You can create, update, and delete resource subscriptions for cluster notifications using the REST API.

-The request should include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
+The request must include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
 For more about authentication, see Authentication.

-To learn how to create an integration, see Configure integrations and subscriptions later in this topic.
+To learn how to create an integration, see Configure integrations and subscriptions.

 POST /notifications/v1/resource-subscriptions HTTP/1.1